 If you fail to pay your property taxes or other municipal charges, like a sewer or water bill, the past-due amount becomes a lien on the home.
 This type of lien almost always has priority over other liens, including mortgages.
-(To learn about different types of liens, see Types of Property Liens.)
+If the taxes remain unpaid, in most cases, the taxing authority will eventually:

 In many states, the home can be sold for the amount of the past-due taxes, which means that a $300,000 home could be sold for $1,500, for example.
-This is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the fair market value of the property.
+This situation is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the fair market value of the property.
 Ultimately, in a tax sale, the purchaser can potentially obtain title to the home for a fraction of its actual value.
 (If you're struggling to pay property taxes, see Options if You Can't Pay Property Taxes on Your Home, for tips on what to do.)

 If you can, you should redeem as soon as possible to prevent additional interest and penalties from accruing.

-Defects in the tax lien or tax sale process.
 Defects in the tax lien (such as omitting the name of one of the property owners) or defects in the tax sale process (like failing to give proper notice) might provide grounds to set aside the sale.
 Minor mistakes are probably not enough to invalidate a sale, but a defect that prejudices the rights of the homeowner probably will.